Robert Seyfarth (scientist)

 Robert M. Seyfarth (born February 16, 1948) is an American primatologist and author.
-With his wife and collaborator Dorothy L. Cheney, he spent years studying the social behavior, communication, and cognition of wild primates in their natural habitat, including more than a decade of field work with baboons in the Okavango Delta of Botswana.
+With his wife and collaborator Dorothy L. Cheney, he spent years studying the social behavior, communication, and cognition of wild primates in their natural habitat, including more than a decade of fieldwork with baboons in the Okavango Delta of Botswana.
 Seyfarth, a professor of psychology at the University of Pennsylvania until his retirement, is a member of both the United States National Academy of Sciences and the American Academy of Arts and Sciences.

 Background and career

 Robert M. Seyfarth was born on February 16, 1948.
-He grew up in Chicago, but enjoyed fishing trips with his father to Canada and the Caribbean.
+He grew up in Chicago but enjoyed fishing trips with his father to Canada and the Caribbean.
 During his senior year at Phillips Exeter Academy, he became interested in science after taking a course on Darwin.
-In 1970, he graduated from the honors program in Biological Anthropology at Harvard College.
+In 1970, he graduated from the honors program in biological anthropology at Harvard College.
 Fascinated by wild primates, Seyfarth then applied to work at Cambridge University with Robert Hinde, who had been the thesis advisor of Jane Goodall.
 Having been accepted by Hinde, Seyfarth then spent two years (1972–1974) in the field studying baboons in Mountain Zebra National Park in South Africa, together with Dorothy Cheney, whom he had recently married.
 In 1976, Seyfarth received a doctorate from Cambridge.

-After a four-year postdoc at Rockefeller University, and another four years at University of California, Los Angeles (UCLA) as assistant professors, Seyfarth and Cheney moved to the University of Pennsylvania in 1985, where Seyfarth joined the Psychology Department.
+After a four-year postdoc at Rockefeller University and another four years at the University of California, Los Angeles (UCLA) as assistant professors, Seyfarth and Cheney moved to the University of Pennsylvania in 1985, where Seyfarth joined the Psychology Department.